 It’s important to pick furniture that matches the personality of your home.
-A bright pep room calls for arty furniture with bright cushions, whereas a more formal setting may require a sombre leather seated sofa.
+A bright pep room calls for arty furniture with bright cushions, whereas a more formal setting may require a somber leather seated sofa.
 Keeping in mind the attitude of the room will take you a long way in looking for furniture.
-Try to pick contrasting colours for the cushions that you might want to use.
+Try to pick contrasting colors for the cushions that you might want to use.

 Avoid cluttering furniture on the flood of your living room.
 The more space you have to move about, the more practical is your home and the more cost effective it is.
 Decide a focal point of the room and try to ensure that all chairs and sofas point in that direction.